Monash University: Sports and athletics

 Each campus has a range of sporting facilities used by students and staff, including football, cricket, hockey, soccer, rugby and baseball fields; tennis, squash and badminton courts; gyms and swimming pools.
 The university also had an alpine lodge at Mount Buller until the end of 2011.

 Monash's sporting teams compete in a range of local and national competitions.
 Monash sends the largest number of students of any Australian university to the Australian University Games, in which it was Overall Champion in 2008 and 2009.

 Facilities at Monash are often used by a range of professional sporting teams.
 For example, the Australia national association football team, the Socceroos, used the Clayton campus and trained on-site in South Africa for the 2010 FIFA World Cup.

-Colleges and halls of residence
+Halls and colleges

+Residential halls

 Monash Residential Services (MRS) is responsible for co-ordinating the operation of on-campus halls of residence.
 MRS manages a variety of facilities on campus at Clayton and Peninsula:

+Mannix College

-Mannix College, founded in 1969 and owned by the Catholic Church was originally an all-male college administered by the Dominican order.
-Mannix is affiliated with the University.
+Mannix College, founded in 1969 and owned by the Catholic Church, was originally an all-male college administered by the Dominican order.
+It is named after Daniel Mannix (1864–1963), who was the Catholic Archbishop of Melbourne.
+Mannix is affiliated with the university, and located opposite the southern end of the Clayton campus.

+The Newman Lecture series is an annual public lecture series held at Mannix College.
+It is named after Cardinal John Henry Newman and began in 1981.
+The inaugural lecture was given by Bishop Eric D'Arcy, and others by Sir Edward Dunlop, Robyn Williams, Michael Tate, Max Charlesworth, and Veronica Brady.
+In both 2006 and 2007, the lecture was presented as a play, both relating to the life of Daniel Mannix.
+The 2009 lecture, delivered by Gabrielle McMullen, celebrated 40 years of Mannix College.

+Normanby House

 Marist College, founded by the Marist order, was established in November 1969 as a traditional all-male college, with an attached seminary.
 Marist College had closed by 1978, the university subsequently purchasing the college and naming it Normanby House.
+Normanby House had closed its doors (demolished) by early 2025 to "make way" for the Suburban Rail Loop project.